HighlandersFRC/2023FtcRobotController/README.md

 **This is the programming repository for the 2023-2024 Centerstage Season for the FTC team 23477 The Highlanders**

-The Comp branch is the main branch for competition
+The state branch is the main branch for our next competition

 **_Important Links and Resources_**